ramanakshay/ramanakshay.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Masters Student | New York University, Courant Institute
+subtitle: MSc in Computer Science | New York University, Courant Institute

 profile:
   align: right